Chris Isaak

 Christopher Joseph Isaak (born June 26, 1956) is an American singer, songwriter, guitarist and occasional actor.
-He is widely known for his breakthrough hit and signature song "Wicked Game", as well as songs such as "Blue Hotel", "Baby Did a Bad Bad Thing" and "Somebody's Crying".
-He is known for his reverb-laden rockabilly revivalist style and wide vocal range.
-His songs generally focus on the themes of love, loss and heartbreak.
-With a career spanning four decades, Isaak has released a total of 13 studio albums, toured, and received numerous award nominations.
-He is often compared to Roy Orbison, Elvis Presley, Ricky Nelson, and Duane Eddy.
+Noted for his reverb-laden rockabilly revivalist style and wide vocal range, he is popularly known for his breakthrough hit and signature song "Wicked Game"; he is also known for international hits such as "Blue Hotel", "Baby Did a Bad Bad Thing", and "Somebody's Crying".

+With a career spanning four decades, Isaak has released 13 studio albums, toured extensively with his band Silvertone, and received numerous award nominations.
+His sound and image are often compared to those of Roy Orbison, Elvis Presley, Ricky Nelson, and Duane Eddy.

-Isaak is closely associated with film director David Lynch, who has used his music in numerous films.
-As an actor, he's had supporting roles and bit parts in films such as Married to the Mob, The Silence of the Lambs, Little Buddha, That Thing You Do! and Lynch's Twin Peaks: Fire Walk with Me, and starred in two television series: the sitcom The Chris Isaak Show and the talk show The Chris Isaak Hour.
+Isaak has associated with film director David Lynch, who has used his music in numerous films.
+As an actor, he played supporting roles and bit parts in films such as Married to the Mob, The Silence of the Lambs, Little Buddha, That Thing You Do! and Lynch's Twin Peaks: Fire Walk with Me, and starred in two television series: the sitcom The Chris Isaak Show and the talk show The Chris Isaak Hour.

 Early life and education

-Isaak was born in Stockton, California, to Dorothy (née Vignolo; 1931–2021), and Joseph "Joe" Isaak (1929–2012), a forklift driver.
-His father's family is of German descent, and Isaak's mother is of Italian ancestry.
+Isaak was born in Stockton, California, to Dorothy (née Vignolo; 1931–2021) and Joseph "Joe" Isaak (1929–2012), a forklift driver; they were of Italian and German ancestry, respectively.

-Isaak attended Amos Alonzo Stagg High School in Stockton, graduating in 1974.
-He was class president all three years, culminating with his election as student body president in his senior year, along with being the 1974 graduating class valedictorian and head of the all-male cheer squad.
-He subsequently attended a local college, San Joaquin Delta Community College, before transferring to the University of the Pacific, graduating with a bachelor's degree in English and communications arts in 1981.
+Attending Amos Alonzo Stagg High School in Stockton, Isaak was class president and the class of 1974 valedictorian.
+He subsequently attended a local college, San Joaquin Delta Community College, before transferring to the University of the Pacific.
+He graduated with a bachelor's degree in English and communications arts in 1981 and participated in a Japanese exchange program.

-He was also in an exchange program that allowed him to study in Japan.
-After graduating from college, Isaak put together his first band, Silvertone.
-This rockabilly outfit consisted of James Calvin Wilsey (guitar), Rowland Salley (bass), and Kenney Dale Johnson (drums), who remained with Isaak as his permanent backing band.
+After graduating from college, Isaak put together his first band, Silvertone, a rockabilly group with James Calvin Wilsey (guitar), Jamie Ayres (bass), and John Silvers (drums).
+Ayres and Silvers were later replaced by Rowland Salley (bass), and Kenney Dale Johnson (drums).
+The name was borrowed from the guitar brand popularized in the 1950s.
+The group remained with Isaak as his permanent backing band.